First-Hitting Location Laws as Boundary Observables of Drift-Diffusion Processes: Asymptotic structure and geometric diagnostics of exit laws

+In the zero-drift limit, the exit law reduces to the scale-free Cauchy-type form in Eq.~\eqref{eq:general_tail_nodrift}.
+Its variance diverges, whereas the differential entropy remains finite.
+This motivates the effective width

+Physically, $W_{\text{eff}}$ measures the effective spatial footprint of the hitting pattern.
+Figure~\ref{fig:FHL_localization}(a) illustrates the associated localization of the one-dimensional exit density as drift increases.
+For the same geometry with $\lambda=1$, numerical integration of the exact kernel $\mathcal{K}^{(1)}(r;u,\lambda)$ gives the monotonic decrease of $W_{\text{eff}}$ shown in Fig.~\ref{fig:FHL_localization}(b).
+Thus the entropy-based width provides a finite summary of the crossover from the scale-free Cauchy regime to a drift-localized footprint governed by $\ell_u$.

-A fully quantitative analysis of entropy variation or input--output information measures (e.g., the Shannon capacity \cite{cover2006elements}) would require specifying an input ensemble, and therefore lies beyond the scope of the present work.
+This diagnostic characterizes the spread generated by a fixed point source; a full input--output quantity such as Shannon capacity \cite{cover2006elements} would additionally require specifying an input ensemble and lies beyond the present scope.